grafana/explore-traces/docs/sources/determine-use-case/index.md

 For example, in use case 1, if a service is misbehaving, then you might want to see the profile types so you can see the CPU and memory profiles alongside each other.

 For either use case, the first step is to identify areas of interest by reviewing profiles or a single service.
-Selecting different profile types lets you focus on memory allocation, CPU processes, allocation sizes, blocks, or mutually exclusive (mutex).
+Select different profile types to focus on memory allocation, CPU processes, allocation sizes, blocks, or mutually exclusive (mutex).

-The profile types available depend on how you've instrumented you app to generate your profiling data.
+The profile types available depend on how you've instrumented your app to generate your profiling data.
 For more information, refer to [Profiling types](../concepts/#profile-types/) for help selecting a profile type to match your use case.
 Refer to [Understand profile types](https://grafana.com/docs/pyroscope/latest/view-and-analyze-profile-data/profiling-types/) to learn about profile types and instrumentation methods.